 How To Get Your Baby To Sleep All Night

 This is a lot of talk about when your baby might sleep all night…but how do you get to that point?
 If you know your child is ready to stop feeding at night and sleep all night long (because he shows all the signs of being ready to night wean), how do you get from where you are now to long nights of peaceful, relaxing sleep?

 Simple: you sleep coach, my friend!

-Sleep coaching, also known as sleep training, is the process of weaning your baby away from any sleep associations, and working towards sleeping through the night.
-Sleep training may or may not involve night weaning: for some parents, night weaning alone solves their problems, while other parents find that even after they night wean, they still need to sleep train and undo any sleep associations their babies have formed.
+Sleep coaching, also known as sleep training, is the process of weaning your baby away from any sleep associations.
+Sleep coaching is also working towards sleeping through the night.
+Sleep training may or may not involve night weaning.
+For some parents, night weaning alone solves their problems, while other parents find that even after they night wean, they still need to sleep train and undo any sleep associations their babies have formed.
 Other parents may want to keep age-appropriate night feedings, but want their babies to sleep well before and after those night feedings.
 Sleep training can accomplish all these goals.

 As for how to sleep train…we have so, so many resources on that very topic!
 Here are some great places to start: